arpcard/rgi/README.rst

 This application is used to predict resistome(s) from protein or nucleotide data based on homology and SNP models.
 The application uses reference data from the `Comprehensive Antibiotic Resistance Database (CARD) <https://card.mcmaster.ca/>`_.

-RGI analyses can be performed via the CARD website `RGI portal <https://card.mcmaster.ca/analyze/rgi>`_, via use of a `Galaxy wrapper <https://toolshed.g2.bx.psu.edu/view/card/rgi/715bc9aeef69>`_ for the `Galaxy <https://galaxyproject.org/tutorials/g101>`_ platform, or alternatively you can `Install RGI from Conda`_ or `Run RGI from Docker`_.
+RGI analyses can be performed via the CARD website `RGI portal <https://card.mcmaster.ca/analyze/rgi>`_, via use of a `Galaxy wrapper <https://toolshed.g2.bx.psu.edu/view/card/rgi/715bc9aeef69>`_ for the `Galaxy <https://galaxyproject.org/tutorials/g101>`_ platform, or alternatively you can Install RGI from Conda or Run RGI from Docker (see below).
 The instructions below discuss use of RGI at the command line, following a general overview of how RGI works for genomes, genome assemblies, proteomes, and metagenomic sequencing.

 **CARD reference sequences and significance cut-offs are under constant curation - as CARD curation evolves, the results of RGI evolve.**